respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 ## 3 Analysis of the Multi-Chain Protocol

-In this section, we analyze the design goals set by the Linera blockchain, including responsiveness, scalability and security guarantees.
+<a href='#Section2'>In</a> this section, we analyze the design goals set by the Linera blockchain, including responsiveness, scalability and security guarantees.

 ### 3.1 Responsiveness